shanji361/CS501Final/README.md

 * **Material3**: Material Design 3 components
 * **Firebase Authentication**: For user login and registration
 * **Retrofit & Gson**: HTTP client for API calls and JSON parsing
+* **OkHttp**: Used for direct HTTP requests when accessing the Places Web API, allowing selective parsing of JSON without creating full data classes.
+Currently evaluating switching back to Retrofit with the Google Places SDK for Android for a more structured integration.
 * **Coil**: Image loading library
 * **Coroutines & ViewModel**: For asynchronous operations and state management
 * **Android YouTube Player**: For embedding YouTube videos